csci430-os/assg03/README.md

 1. Your program must compile, run and produce some sort of output to be graded.
 0 if not satisfied.
-2. 40 points for keeping code that compiles and runs.
+2. 35 points for keeping code that compiles and runs.
 A minimum of 50 points will be given if at least the first task is completed and passing tests.
 3. 15 points are awarded for completing each subsequent tasks 1-4.
+4. 5 points will be given for finishing the simulation and getting all system tests to pass for this assignment.

 ## Program Style and Documentation